LouD82/korean-meal-planner/docs/session-guide.md

+# Session 12
+Implemented the RecipeDetail component with comprehensive recipe information, enhanced layout, and responsive design to display complete recipe details when a recipe card is clicked.

 # Session 10
 Implemented React Router for navigation between views, creating a structured page system with consistent layout and navigation.